borneo-iot/docs.borneoiot.com/borneopy/index.md

 (borneopy)=
-# Python Client Library
+# Python API

-This project provides an open-source Python client library for device communication, which can be used for debugging, testing, or integrating devices with other automation systems, such as Home Assistant.
+This project provides an open-source Python client API library for device communication, which can be used for debugging, testing, or integrating devices with other automation systems, such as Home Assistant.

 ## Installation